-Kevin Sampson is the chief engineer for M.P.
+Kevin Sampson,(Vice-Chairman), is the chief engineer for M.P.
 Industries, Inc. in Tyler, Texas, where he has been employed for more than 20 years.
 He runs a cow-calf operation in Smith County.
 Additionally, Sampson produces hay, forage, Tifton 85 sprigs and timber.
 Sampson serves on the Smith County Appraisal District Agriculture Advisory Committee.
 He has served as president, vice-president and on the budget committee of the Smith County Farm Bureau, as well as the resolutions committee for the Texas Farm Bureau.
 He is a graduate of the University of Texas at Austin with a bachelor’s degree in Mechanical Engineering.
 Sampson has served on the board of Heritage Land Bank since 2006.